Use Rust

 memory.x is the linker script of Rust embedded project, it's used to define the memory layout of the microcontroller.
 RMK enables memory-x feature for embassy-stm32, so if you're using stm32, you can just ignore this step.

 For other ARM Cortex-M microcontrollers, you only need to update the LENGTH of FLASH and RAM to your microcontroller.
-You can either checkout your microcontroller's datasheet or existing Rust project of your microcontroller for it.

-Update USB interrupt binding in main.rs
+Update main.rs

-Next, you have to check generated src/main.rs, make sure that the binded USB interrupt is right.
+Next, you have to check src/main.rs, make sure that the binded USB interrupt is right.
 Different microcontrollers have different types of USB peripheral, so does bind interrupt.
 You can check out Embassy's examples for how to bind the USB interrupt correctly.

 For example, if you're using stm32f4, there is an usb serial example there.
 And code for binding USB interrupt is at line 15-17: